 3. Curry Stain

 Turmeric in curry powder is the key culprit that can cause your soft furnishing to be permanently stained if curry gravy is spilled.
-If the spot is not quickly removed when it is still fresh, the spot can quickly become a permanent mark on your soft furnishing especially if the fabric type is one that absorb fluid and stain quickly.
+If you do not remove the stain quickly when it is still fresh, the spot can become a permanent mark on your soft furnishing.